LoginRadius/engineering-portal/content/identity/user-session-management/index.md

 So to avoid such instances, we use session management so we can adequately secure the session, which helps to provide robust protection against session hijacking.

+## Real-World Session Management Examples

+### 1. E-commerce Platform

+On an e-commerce website, session management ensures a seamless shopping experience.
+When a user logs in, their session starts, storing their cart items, preferences, and payment details.
+The "Remember Me" feature extends the session beyond browser closures.
+This way, users can return to complete purchases without re-entering information.

+### 2. Banking Applications

+In banking apps, session management is crucial for security and convenience.
+After a user logs in, the session allows them to view account balances, transfer funds, and pay bills.
+The session expires after a period of inactivity or when the user logs out.
+"Force Logout" is used after password changes to invalidate all active sessions except the current one.

+### 3. Social Media Platforms

+Session management on social media platforms tracks user interactions.
+When users log in, their session records posts, likes, and messages.
+The "Remember Me" option keeps users logged in across devices.
+Session expiry ensures security, prompting re-authentication after a set time.

+## Common Session Management Pitfalls

+### 1. Insecure Session Cookies

+Failure to set secure and HttpOnly flags on cookies can expose session data to attacks.
+Without the Secure flag, sensitive data may be sent over unencrypted channels.
+The HttpOnly flag prevents client-side JavaScript from accessing cookies, mitigating session hijacking risks.

+### 2. Improper Cookie Configuration

+Session cookies should be generated uniquely for each session and expire when inactive.
+Poorly configured cookies with long expiration times increase the risk of session fixation attacks.
+They should also be destroyed upon changes in authentication status.

+### 3. Weak Session Token Generation

+Session tokens must be random, lengthy, and unique to prevent guessing or brute-force attacks.
+A common pitfall is using predictable or short tokens, making sessions vulnerable to exploitation.
+Proper token generation ensures session security.

 ## How to Implement User Session Management

 There are various aspects to implementing proper session management.
 The following are some of the best practices to mitigate potential compromise.